The ACRF International Centre for the Proteome of Human Cancer

 The Centre will act in partnership with cancer researchers, clinicians, tumour banks, and technology experts, such as Professor Ruedi Aebersold

 New technology called PCT-SWATH mass spectrometry will be used to rapidly and simultaneously measure the precise levels of many thousands of proteins in very small cancer biopsies.
-Working with leading cancer researchers throughout Australia and around the world, the Centre will analyse about 70,000 samples of all types of cancer, starting with childhood leukaemia.
+Working with leading cancer researchers throughout Australia and around the world, the Centre will analyse about 70,000 samples of all types of cancer, starting with cancers of childhood.

 Advanced computer analysis techniques will then be used to compare the protein data with the information that is already available for each cancer, including clinical records such as pathology test results, genetic analyses, genome sequencing, and any previous responses to cancer treatment.
 This proteogenomics approach to understanding cancer is crucial to speeding up the search for cures, and towards this end, ProCan signed an MOU with the United States' National Cancer Institute as part of Vice President Joe Biden's Cancer Moonshot Initiative